-The Scott County, Ky., and LeRoy, Ill., FFA alumni affiliates were the 1997 outstanding affiliate award winner and runner-up.
-The award is given to affiliates for an outstanding program of activities in support of local FFA chapters and agricultural education programs.
-Listed here are activities that each affiliate conducts and wo agriculture teachers shared their insights and strategies for building this most important partnership with alumni members.
+The Scott County, Ky.,

+and LeRoy, Ill., FFA alumni

+affiliates were the 1997

+outstanding affiliate

+award winner and

+runner-up.
+The award is

+given to affiliates for an

+outstanding program of

+activities in support of

+local FFA chapters

+and agricultural

+education programs.

+Listed here are activities that

+each affiliate conducts and

+may spark ideas for you.